-And I was sure — mostly sure … at least a healthy 77% sure — that Rey would turn out to be Luke Skywalker’s daughter as well.
+And I was sure — mostly sure … at least a healthy 77% sure — that Rey would turn out to be Luke Skywalker’s child as well.
 Everyone knew Star Wars was a generational saga, and The Force Awakens seemed full of meaningful glances in that direction.
 Take the moment in the cockpit of the Millennium Falcon as it flies over the forest surrounding Maz’s castle when Rey says, “I didn’t know there was this much green in the whole galaxy.”
 Han Solo looks back at her, and his eyes seem to say, What did we do to our family?

-The thought that my daughter’s hero could actually be the child of my own was too perfect.
+The thought that my son’s hero could actually be the child of my own was too perfect.
 Ideally, we would learn her mother had been some multiversal variant of Mara Jade.
 Even better if this new Mara turned out to still be alive.
 Given the corporate calculus that had led Disney to wipe the former Star Wars expanded universe slate mostly clean, I realized the odds against Mara’s inclusion were approximately 3,720 to 1.
 But nevertheless, the thought was there.

 Kylo Ren: You know the truth.
 Say it.

 Rey: They were nobody.